j34-chapman/Guard/docs/planning.md

 ### Options Considered
-TODO: What are some other customer options or leading products that address the same needs? - Looking at what other apps provide a similar service and how we can improve them;

 - Life360: "Life360 allows you to stay connected to key contacts wherever they are, when you’re walking home alone at night (or any time!)" - https://www.life360.com/intl/